OPEN-NEXT/OKH-LOSH/OSH metadata.md

 **Intro:**

-- = assembly of components with clear input, output and interfaces
+- = assembly of components (and subassemblies) with clear input, output and interfaces
   - (and thus can be used independently from the rest of the original machine as far as required inputs and interfaces are respected);
-- metadata shall represent its functionality and "position inside the OSH ecosystem" (→ BoM = link to other modules)
+- metadata shall represent functionality and "position inside the OSH ecosystem" (→ BoM = link to other modules)

 **Metadata:**